santistebanc/flights2/tasks/prd-flight-scraping-app.md

    - **bundles**: uniqueId, outboundFlightIds (array), inboundFlightIds (array, optional for one-way)
    - **bookingOptions**: targetId (bundle reference), agency, price, currency, linkToBook, extractedAt

+10. The system must extend the airports table with a popularity score field:

+    - **airports**: Add popularityScore field (integer, 0-1000) for ranking airports by popularity
+    - Popularity scores should be based on airport size, passenger traffic, and route importance
+    - Major hubs (JFK, LAX, LHR, CDG, etc.): 900-1000
+    - Large international airports: 700-899
+    - Medium regional airports: 400-699
+    - Small domestic airports: 100-399
+    - Very small airports: 0-99

-10. The system must automatically delete bundles where flight dates are in the past
+11. The system must automatically delete bundles where flight dates are in the past

-11. The system must handle duplicates based on uniqueId as follows:
+12. The system must handle duplicates based on uniqueId as follows:
     - **flights**: If duplicate uniqueId exists, keep the original flight
     - **bundles**: If duplicate uniqueId exists, keep the original bundle
     - **bookingOptions**: If duplicate uniqueId exists, replace the original with the new booking option